onecrayon/Spice-sugar/README.markdown

 somewhere other than your root Applications folder.
 If you have Espresso installed somewhere else:

-1. choose Project -> Edit Project Settings in Xcode
+1. Choose Project -> Edit Project Settings in Xcode
 2. Switch to the Build tab
 3. Choose "All configurations" in the Configuration dropdown
 4. Scroll to the very bottom of the window and double click APPLICATION\_PATH